Individual Therapy

 -

-I generally refrain from assigning formal diagnoses unless it serves a clear purpose in our work together.
-My approach centers around understanding your lived experience and making sense of the symptoms or stressors that are showing up.
 At times, we may explore diagnostic language if it feels helpful for insight, validation, or referrals.
-That said, if you choose to use insurance reimbursement via superbills, I will need to assign a mental health diagnosis.
-This diagnosis will be included on the documentation I provide you.
+That said, if you choose to use insurance reimbursement through superbills, we are required to assign a mental health diagnosis.
+This diagnosis will be included on the documentation we provide.

 “The past affects the present even without our being aware of it.”